-Eight success factors for change
+Eight factors for successful change

-1. Proactive management
+1. Active management

-Even before you really get started with implementation, you should consider when to communicate which content.
+Even before you really get started with the implementation, you should consider when to communicate which content.
 Rumours are inevitable, but an alternative, credible source of information can at least cut them off at the pass.
-The rule of thumb here is: the more sensitive the topic, the more important it is to communicate in a timely, personal and target-group-appropriate manner.
+The rule of thumb here is: the more sensitive the topic, the more important it is to communicate in a timely, personalised and target-group-appropriate manner.

-2. Timing and consistency
+2. Timing and Persistence

 Timing is crucial: communicating too late presents staff with a fait accompli; communicating too early can cause unnecessary unease.
 You should therefore focus on consistent process communication throughout the entire project.
 Even if it takes two years: do not let up, but keep seeking dialogue.